jeremyjcheng/recipe_rating_predictor/README.md

     frameborder="0"
 ></iframe>

-Taking the logarithm of cooking times compresses the wide range of values and helps highlight patters that may be harder to identify on a linear scale.
+Taking the logarithm of cooking times compresses the wide range of values and helps highlight patterns that may be harder to identify on a linear scale.
 Similar to the original scatter plot, most recipes cluster between 4 and 5 stars, regardless of cooking time.
 Overall, even after log transformation, there is still no strong or consistent relationship between cooking time and average recipe rating.
 Most recipes, whether quick or time-intensive, are rated highly.

 Finally, we explored how average ratings differ between quick (1) and non-quick (0) recipes: